This post may contain affiliate links, from which we earn an income.

-Once in Padstow, walk a bit of the Camel Trail, a scenic route alongside the River Camel, or stretch your legs and stroll around the colorful harbor full of fishing boats.
+You’ll find lots of things to do in Padstow.
+Walk a bit of the Camel Trail, a scenic route alongside the River Camel, or stretch your legs and stroll around the colorful harbor full of fishing boats.

 For an activity that is slightly less strenuous, visit the Padstow Museum.
 This small museum showcases the history of the town.
 It has a collection of artifacts and exhibits that tell the story of Padstow and its people.